Center for Snow and Avalanche Studies

 What can Senator Beck Basin tell us about the big picture?

-In the absence of general operating support for Senator Beck Basin from private foundations or the National Science Foundation, we are proposing that agency stakeholders - USGS, Bureau of Reclamation, NOAA, Department of Energy, US Army Corp of Engineers, USFS, NASA, and State and regional water management agencies - provide funding by contracting CSAS to sustain our long-term data collection and monitoring at the Senator Beck Basin Study Area.
-Their funds will be complemented by additional general operating support from Friends of the CSAS, the outdoor industry, and from researchers utilizing our facilities and data.
+In the absence of general operating support for Senator Beck Basin from private foundations or the National Science Foundation, we depend on agency stakeholders to provide funding by contracting CSAS to sustain our long-term data collection and monitoring at the Senator Beck Basin Study Area.
+Their funds will be complemented by additional general operating support from Friends of the CSAS, companies like Venture Snowboards and The North Face, and from researchers utilizing our facilities and data.

 The details: